johnrscott/networking/testbench/README.md

 # Testing setup

 Experiments in this repository use a Raspberry Pi 3b+, configured as described in this folder.
+The raspberry pi is managed by [Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html), so the configuration is completely defined by the contents of this folder.
+This makes a repeatable setup that can be recreated the same every time.
+If you make any manual modifications which break anything, you can just wipe the SD card and start again.

 ## Setting up the raspberry pi